 The Mental Health and Recovery Services Board (MHRSB) of Lucas County is a governmental entity responsible for planning, funding, monitoring, and evaluating services and programs for residents with serious mental and emotional disorders and addictions.
 Funds come from various sources, including the federal and state government and our local levies.
 The mission of MHRSB is to “cultivate a high quality, efficient, and accountable network of community assets dedicated to reducing the impact of mental illness and addiction.

-Mini-grants are an important strategy in MHRSB efforts to encourage activities throughout the Lucas County that promote positive mental health and prevent substance abuse.
-The MHRSB is pleased to announce its FY 22 Mini-grant funding opportunity.
-The Board is seeking to provide funding up to $5,000 per project to grass roots organizations* in Lucas County that will provide programs and/or services that offer skill building, information and resources, support, or coping strategies that are aligned with our mission and goals.
+The Mental Wellness Community Grants are an important strategy in MHRSB efforts to encourage activities throughout Lucas County that promote positive mental health and prevent substance abuse.
+The MHRSB is pleased to announce its FY 23 Mental Wellness Community Grant funding opportunity.
+The Board seeks to provide funding up to $20,000 per project to grassroots organizations* in Lucas County that will provide programs and/or services that offer skill-building, information, resources, support, or coping strategies aligned with our mission and goals.
 Programming and services funded must impact identified consumer or at-risk populations within Lucas County.

 - Programs that offer activities and/or services that reduce the impact of mental illness and addiction on individuals and families.

 - Programs and projects that focus on reducing violence within the city of Toledo.

 - Build upon individual and community strengths to achieve positive change, or assist persons dealing with mental illness or addictions to achieve their goals and/or maintain recovery status.